bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lorentz-george.md

 **George Gunter Lorentz** was a Russian-born American mathematician who worked in  approximation theory, interpolation theory of operators, and functional analysis.

 ### Mathematical Profile (Excerpt):
-* His mother, Milena Nikolaevna Chegodaev, came from the large Chegodaev family of princes and George claimed he was a descendant of Genghis Khan through Princess Chegodaev.
 * Rudolf Fedorovich was ethnically German while Milena Nikolaevna was ethnically Russian.
-* The family spoke Russian at home so Russian was George's first language.
 * We should say a few words about Lorentz's name.
 * Following the Russian tradition his name was originally Georg Rudolfovich Lorentz.
 * We shall explain later why he became known as George G Lorentz.